ShingoFukuyama/WKWebViewTips/README.md

-This is what I learned about WKWebView: Apple's new WebKit API debut on iOS 8.
+This is what I learned about WKWebView: Apple's new WebKit API debuted on iOS 8.
 As of this writing, latest iOS version is iOS 8.1.0.

 ## file:/// don't work without tmp directory